 The convolution layers and pooling layers perform feature extraction, whereas the fully connected layer maps the extracted features to the final output for classification purposes.
 The convolution layer is very important in a CNN, which consists of a series of mathematical and special linear operations (convolution operation, etc.).
 In digital images, the kernel, a small set of parameters and an optimizable feature extractor are applied to each image location, while pixel values are stored in an array of numbers.
 This process, which makes CNNs efficient in image processing, can generate features from anywhere in the image.
-As the output of one layer feeds the next layer, the extracted features can become hierarchical and more complex.12
+As the output of one layer feeds the next layer, the extracted features can become hierarchical and more complex.
+20

 The transformation of input data into output through layers is called forward propagation and the optimization of parameters such as kernel is called training.
 By utilizing backpropagation and gradient descent optimization algorithms, the goal is to minimize the difference between the outputs and true labels.
-The performance of an architecture under specified kernels and weights is calculated by a loss function using the forward propagation algorithm on the training dataset, and the learnable parameters, that is, kernels and weights, are updated according to the loss value by backpropagation with the gradient descent algorithm.13
+The performance of an architecture under specified kernels and weights is calculated by a loss function using the forward propagation algorithm on the training dataset, and the learnable parameters, that is, kernels and weights, are updated according to the loss value by backpropagation with the gradient descent algorithm.
+21 tuned DenseNet201, fine-tuned InceptionResNetV2, fine-tuned InceptionV3, fine-tuned MobileNetV2, fine-tuned VGG16, fine-tuned VGG19, fine-tuned ResNet50, and fine-tuned DenseNet169 architectures were used for the classification of COVID-19.

-Training a deep learning model from scratch poses some challenges due to the scarcity of welldescribed medical images, especially those related to COVID-19.
+Training a deep learning model from scratch poses some challenges due to the scarcity of well-described medical images, especially those related to COVID-19.
 In this respect, pre-trained architectures are preferred for the classification task in this study.
-Fine-tuned Xception, fine-tuned DenseNet121, finetuned DenseNet201, fine-tuned InceptionResNetV2, fine-tuned InceptionV3, fine-tuned MobileNetV2, fine-tuned VGG16, fine-tuned VGG19, fine-tuned ResNet50, and fine-tuned DenseNet169 architectures were used for the classification of COVID-19.
+Fine-tuned Xception, fine-tuned DenseNet121, fine-